jonshiach/graphics-notes/_sources/_pages/02_basic_shapes_in_OpenGL.md

 ### Vertex Buffer Object (VBO)

-The next buffer object we need is the <a href="https://www.khronos.org/opengl/wiki/Vertex_Specification#Vertex_Buffer_Object" target="_blank">**Vertex Buffer Object (VBO)**</a> which is used to store the vertex co-ordinates of our triangle which are currently stored in the `vertices` array.
+The next buffer object we need is the <a href="https://www.khronos.org/opengl/wiki/Vertex_Specification#Vertex_Buffer_Object" target="_blank">**Vertex Buffer Object (VBO)**</a> which is used to store the vertex coordinates of our triangle which are currently stored in the `vertices` array.
 Enter the following after we've created and bound the VAO.

 ```cpp
 // Create Vertex Buffer Object (VBO)